sopra-the-endboss/laser-chad-fullstack/backend/README.md

 The backend tests are run in a CI pipeline with Github Actions.
 See the [github actions folder](../.github/workflows/code_quality.yml) for the concrete command and workflow.
 If you want to run the test manually and generate an inline coverage report, run this from a terminal in the root directory:
 `coverage run -m pytest && coverage report -m`

+#### Test limitations
+The current moto3 mocking framework for AWS does not support our API Gateway integration (AWS_PROXY), hence a proper intergation test with a mocked API Gateway with localstack is currently not possible.
+For more information see http://docs.getmoto.org/en/latest/docs/services/apigateway.html.